python/devguide/pullrequest.rst

 11. `Create Pull Request`_ for your changes to be reviewed then merged into `CPython`_

-12. Celebrate!
-You just contributed to Python. :)
+12. Review and address `comments on your Pull Request`_

+13. When your changes are merged, celebrate contributing to Python! :)

 .. _Clear communication: https://opensource.guide/how-to-contribute/#how-to-submit-a-contribution
 .. _Open Source: https://opensource.guide/